Substance Abuse Among College Students in the United States

 Treatment Options

 With substance abuse becoming such a prevalent problem everywhere, not just with students, treatment centers are popping up across the nation.
 Some of these treatment centers are residential so that patients may go in and focus entirely on recovery.
 This practice is particularly helpful for those that use drugs because of outside pressures.
 In these treatment centers, patients are able to detox while being around counselors and medical professionals that can help them do so effectively.88 There are also intensive outpatient treatments, which allow patients to continue with their everyday life but still have medical assistance during the detoxing process.
-This option is better for those that don’t need more consistent medical supervision while overcoming their addiction, as is the case with inpatient treatment.89 Finally, there is outpatient treatment, which is the most casual of all these treatments.
-It doesn’t require as many meetings with a healthcare professional, but still gives the patient the sufficient support and help they need to fight their addiction.90
+This option is better for those who do not need more consistent medical supervision while overcoming their addiction, as is the case with inpatient treatment.89 Finally, there is outpatient treatment, which is the most casual of all these treatments.
+It does not require as many meetings with a healthcare professional, but still gives the patient the sufficient support and help they need to fight their addiction.90

 Another type of treatment available for those with addictions is a Medication Assisted Treatment (MAT).
 MAT gives the option to patients to use medication to help with their detox and fighting their addiction.
 Different medications such as Buprenorphine, Naltrexone, and Methadone are used to help patients with their addiction.
 Patients are also encouraged to go to behavioral therapy while working through their addiction to help with the long-lasting effects.
 Counselors and medical professionals are still available to help patients recover from their addiction and maintain their sobriety after finishing their treatment.91